 Ulao Creek Watershed

-As the watershed’s largest landowner, we work with the Ulao Creek Partnership in Ozaukee County, Wis., to protect this land within a rapidly urbanizing area.
+As the watershed’s largest landowner, we support the Ulao Creek Partnership in Ozaukee County, Wisconsin, to protect this land within a rapidly urbanizing area.

-This prairie in Kenosha County, Wis., is one of the largest prairie complexes in the state and the most intact coastal wetland in southeastern Wisconsin.
-We also adopted this area through the WDNR’s Adopt-A-Natural Area program and the Wisconsin Energy Foundation.
+This prairie in Kenosha County is one of the largest prairie complexes in the state and the most intact coastal wetland in southeastern Wisconsin.
+We also adopted this area through the WDNR’s Adopt-A-Natural Area program and the We Energies Foundation.

 Bain Station Prairie

-We manage this land in Kenosha County, Wis., with prescribed fires and other management techniques to restore this wet-mesic prairie that provides habitat for rare plants, including prairie white-fringed orchid.
+We manage this land in Kenosha County with prescribed fires and other management techniques to maintain this wet-mesic prairie that provides habitat for rare plants, including prairie white-fringed orchid.

-A number of wetland mitigation projects have been constructed near Oak Creek Power Plant in Oak Creek, Wis., involving approximately 90 acres of restored wetland, enhanced wetland and upland prairie and upland woodlands that we will maintain and manage in perpetuity.
+A number of wetland mitigation projects have been constructed near Oak Creek Power Plant in Oak Creek, Wisconsin, involving approximately 90 acres of restored and enhanced wetlands, upland prairie and upland woodlands that we will maintain and manage in perpetuity.
 These sites, located near a rapidly urbanizing area along the Lake Michigan migratory bird flyway, create large habitat blocks and provide a significant water quality buffer for the Root River, a tributary to Lake Michigan.
-We also manage 12 restored and created marshes on our properties in Ozaukee and Manitowoc counties, and we protected and restored wetlands along the Ixonia and Port Washington natural gas pipeline projects.
+We also manage 12 restored and created marshes on our properties in Ozaukee and Manitowoc counties.
+We routinely protect wetlands along our electric and natural gas distribution systems.

 Wisconsin and Michigan shoreland areas

-We manage shore land areas adjacent to our hydroelectric reservoirs for ecological and aesthetic values, and recreational opportunities.
+We manage shoreland areas adjacent to our hydroelectric reservoirs for biodiversity, forest sustainability, ecological and aesthetic values, and recreational opportunities.

 Our Bald Eagle Protection Plan protects nesting eagles from disturbance, protects canopy trees for future nesting sites, and offers public financial incentive to report raptor nesting sites on company lands.
 This program has supported the recovery of the bald eagle in Wisconsin and Michigan.

-Whenever ospreys use our distribution structures for their nests, our field crews often construct taller (and presumably better) alternative nesting structures for the birds nearby.
-This helps prevent the sticks that fall from osprey nests from causing electrical service interruption and reduces the risk of a bird being electrocuted.
-Ospreys currently use more than 25 platforms that we erected in Wisconsin and Michigan’s Upper Peninsula.
+When ospreys use our distribution structures for their nests, our field crews construct alternative nest structures for the birds nearby.
+This prevents sticks that fall from osprey nests from causing electrical service interruption and reduces risk of a bird being electrocuted.
+Our crews also have assisted private and public land owners in erecting nest structures in key habitat locations.
+Ospreys currently use several dozen platforms that we have erected in Wisconsin and Michigan’s Upper Peninsula.
+These efforts have supported the recovery of the ospreys, which now exceed more than 500 breeding pairs in Wisconsin alone.

 Prairie white-fringed orchid

-We have identified 19 IUCN 2004 Red List threatened species that exist in our service territory.
-This includes 12 birds, 2 mussels, 2 turtles, 2 dragonflies and 1 mammal.
+We have identified 19 IUCN 2004 Red List threatened species that exist in our service area.
+This includes 12 birds, two mussels, 2 turtles, two dragonflies and one mammal.
 We know of no adverse effects to any of these species caused by our activities.

 Since 2003, we have worked with the Michigan Department of Natural Resources and local sport fishing organizations on a penning project for Chinook salmon at our Presque Isle Power Plant.
 The net penning process works as a “half-way house” for salmon that typically would be planted directly into a body of water.
 The process allows fish to become acclimated to the river and to predators such as gulls, cormorants and others while minimizing risk.
 Return rates for similar projects have been up to 20 percent compared with direct planting return rates of approximately 2 percent.